You can also get complete access to your credit report at the same time.

 But now there are third party websites and apps you can use which won’t charge you a penny.

 Here’s why they are important, and how to sign up.
-Plus news of a new free service which can help to boost your score.

 A credit report is a collection of information about your finances.
 From all the bank accounts, loans and other credit you have, through to a record of missed payments, financial connections and address history.